nvonpentz/go-blockchain/README.md

     -h, --help       prints this help info

 NODE COMMANDS:
-    send      sends the subsequent text to the network request   requests the list of nodes from your seed node and attempts to connect to each node      prints the information associated with your node help      prints the node command help info
+    getconns   requests the list of nodes from your seed node and attempts to connect to each getchain  requests seed node for their version of the blockchain node      prints the information associated with your node help      prints the node command help info
 ```